DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-04-giving-accredited-bodies-the-ability-to-manage-courses-they-ratify.md

 If the accredited body has the ‘Add course’ permission, we show:

 - an ‘Add course’ button on the course list
-- a ‘Delete course’ link on the course details page - the link is to the right of the ‘Publish course’ button if present
+- a ‘Delete course’ link on the course details page

 ### Change courses permission